eberhab/m20/reading_writing_floppies.md

 - Per track: Pad the entire track0 with an additional 2 kiB (usually used in manual conversion approaches where FM and MFM are read separately and joined by `dd`)
 - Per sector: Pad every single FM sector with an additional 128 Bytes ([MAME](http://www.z80ne.com/m20/index.php?argument=sections/tech/mame_m20.inc) and [GW](https://github.com/keirf/greaseweazle/issues/275) use this).

- Alternatively it is also possible to write into IMD files, which is a somewhat "smarter" image format, supporting per-sector metadata.
+ Alternatively it is also possible to write directly into IMD files, which is a somewhat "smarter" image format, supporting per-sector metadata.
 Padding is only done in IMG files, since they are plain sector representations of the floppy.
 Let's look into reading, writing, and padding in more detail (usually one you should not need this):

 ### Manual config and padding options